 Spondylosis and spondylitis are both conditions of the joints in your spine.
-Your spine is made up of bones called vertebrae, and the material between each vertebra in the joints are called disks.
+Your spine comprises bones called vertebrae, and the material between each vertebra in the joints is called disks.
 The joints and disks, over time, can become worn out or inflamed from use.

 Spondylitis is the result of an inflammatory condition of the joint that causes arthritis.
-Spondylosis describes the vertebral joints' general wear and tear that results in degeneration of the disks and joints.
+Spondylosis describes the vertebral joints' general wear and tear, resulting in degeneration of the disks and joints.

 What is spondylitis vs. spondylosis?

 Spondylosis and spondylitis are two different conditions that require other treatments.